-After the breakaway of the Beltran Leyva Organization (BLO) in 2008, El Chapo became the most visible head of the organization, although he was joined at the top table by Ismael Zambada Garcia, alias “El Mayo,” and Juan Jose Esparragoza Moreno, alias “El Azul.”
-In February 2014, El Chapo was arrested by Mexican authorities, leaving the organization predominantly in the hands of El Azul and El Mayo.
+After the breakaway of the Beltran Leyva Organization (BLO) in 2008, El Chapo became the most visible head of the Sinaloa Cartel, although he was joined at the top table by Ismael Zambada Garcia, alias “El Mayo,” and Juan Jose Esparragoza Moreno, alias “El Azul.”
 El Azul reportedly died of a heart attack in June 2014, although there are rumors that he is still alive and well.

-The cartel’s tentacles stretch from New York City to Buenos Aires and almost every major city in between.
-The cartel was founded in Mexico’s Sinaloa state and now operates in 17 Mexican states, and — by some estimates — in as many as 50 countries.
+The Sinaloa Cartel’s tentacles stretch from New York City to Buenos Aires and almost every major city in between.
+The cartel was founded in Mexico’s Sinaloa state and now operates in 17 Mexican states, and by some estimates, in as many as 50 countries.

 Allies and Enemies

-The cartel’s central bond is blood: many of its members are related by blood or by marriage.
+The Sinaloa Cartel’s central bond is blood.
+Many of its members are related by birth or by marriage.
 However, the cartel also often acts more like a federation than a tightly knit organization.
 The core of the group, the BLO, split from the rest in 2008.
 The Sinaloa Cartel has since created new alliances with former enemies in the Gulf Cartel and the Familia Michoacana and appears to have negotiated a pact with what remains of the Tijuana Cartel.

-The Sinaloa Cartel seems to have taken its cue from Colombia’s Cali Cartel by establishing strong connections to the political and economic elite in Mexico.
+The Sinaloa Cartel seems to have taken its cue from Colombia’s Cali Cartel by establishing strong connections to Mexico’s political and economic elite.
 It has successfully penetrated government and security forces wherever it operates.
 It often opts for the bribe over the bullet and alliances over fighting, but it is not above organizing its forces to overrun areas that it wants to control by force.

-The cartel’s most powerful contacts are in the National Action Party (PAN), which, according to some sources, help account for its growth in the last decade.
-The PAN’s Vicente Fox and Felipe Calderon have launched numerous offensives against trafficking organizations, and some major leaders have been captured, including Osiel Cardenas Guillen, head of the Gulf Cartel, and Benjamin Arellano Felix, head of the Tijuana Cartel.
-So strong is the perception that the PAN favors Sinaloa that Mexican justice officials issued a press release in 2010 denying it, while the Calderon government produced a video in 2011 with the same intention.
-But the perception persists, even after El Chapo’s arrest in 2014, his escape from prison in 2015, and his recapture six months later.
+The cartel’s most powerful contacts have traditionally been in the National Action Party (Partido Acción Nacional – PAN), which, according to some sources, helps account for its growth in the last decade.
+The PAN’s Vicente Fox and Felipe Calderon launched numerous offensives against trafficking organizations, and some major leaders have been captured, including Osiel Cárdenas Guillén, head of the Gulf Cartel, and Benjamin Arellano Félix, head of the Tijuana Cartel.
+So strong is the perception that the PAN favors the Sinaloa Cartel that Mexican justice officials issued a press release in 2010 denying it, while the Calderon government produced a video in 2011 with the same intention.

 In recent years, the Sinaloa Cartel has become embroiled in a series of violent turf wars.
 In 2012, the cartel emerged victorious from a bloody battle with the Juarez Cartel over control of Ciudad Juarez.
 However, the war with rival cartel the Zetas, who in some regions have allied themselves with the remnants of the BLO, has spread across the country and raged through the states of Sinaloa, Durango, Coahuila, Nuevo Leon, and Jalisco, even reaching into Guatemala.
 The upper hand in the conflict has ebbed and flowed throughout the regions but with the Zetas an increasingly fragmented force, the Sinaloa Cartel seems poised to cement its position as the dominant force in the Mexican underworld.
 Nevertheless, the cartel continues to face challenges from remnants of several other drug trafficking organizations.